 1995 – College counseling services are formalized, along with scholarship and internships for students.

-1999 – The Fulfillment Fund Alumni Association is formed.
+1999 – Fulfillment Fund’s Alumni Association is formed.
 Today, the group provides ongoing support, networking opportunities, events and more to Fulfillment Fund alumni who have graduated high school.

-2002 – The Fulfillment Fund celebrates its 25th Anniversary.
+2002 – Fulfillment Fund celebrates its 25th Anniversary.

 2015 – A Digital Badging program is piloted to help inspire students get college-ready by participating in an online suite of workshops, educational games and videos.

-2017 – The Fulfillment Fund celebrates 40 years of empowering youth through education.
+2017 – Fulfillment Fund celebrates 40 years of empowering youth through education.

-2018 – Today, the Fulfillment Fund’s wide array of programs serve more than 3,000 students a year in Los Angeles.
+Present Day – Today, Fulfillment Fund’s wide array of programs serve more than 3,000 students a year in Los Angeles.